 Keep your guests entertained till the last minute with this red bean soup:

-Nian gao is a festive cake served during the Chinese New Year, and there’s considerably more than just the smooth finish that makes you hungry.
+Right from its name, you know nian gao is an indispensable dessert to welcome spring in China.
+This cake has more than just the smooth finish that makes you hungry.
 It is pleasantly sweet, and you’ll find yourself in a sticky situation where you eat more than you’re supposed to.

 Authentic Chinese Recipes Have Never Been This Easy!